nextfly/really-simple-disable-comments/README.md

 * Removes comment-related UI elements
 * Disables trackbacks and pingbacks
 * Removes comment-related admin menu items and dashboard widgets
+* Hides comment counts from dashboard "At a Glance" widget
+* Hides "Recent Comments" section from dashboard Activity widget
 * Disables all comment-related Gutenberg blocks
 * Clean and efficient code with no settings required